The Internet Never Forgets

 So here's an interesting bit of trivia: Acid Logic is closing in on 20 years of online publication*.
 This might explain the festive spirit you feel in the air, the extra skip in your step.

 I'll take a moment to divulge something that has always amazed me about my work with this magazine.
 Over the years, I've written a number of articles that many would consider to be in poor taste or even offensive.
-I've penned pieces lampooning individuals and groups, I've used language considered "salty" and I've confessed to the macabre, politically incorrect thoughts that percolate in the corners of my mind.
+I've penned pieces lampooning individuals and groups, I've used language considered "salty", and I've confessed to the macabre, politically incorrect thoughts that percolate in the corners of my mind.
 Yet I've experienced relatively little blowback for this.
-Friends or lovers haven't deserted me, employers haven't fired me or put me on notice.
+Friends or lovers haven't deserted me (well, not for anything I've written), and employers haven't fired me or put me on notice.
 If anything, I've been a bit frustrated with how few feathers I've ruffled.

 But that fear has always simmered in the back of my head.
 Could someone come across something I wrote years past and become enraged enough to try and make me pay for it?
 It's not out of the range of possibilities: an acid logic contributor (who shall go unnamed) did lose a job over their writings.